hyl3rid/blog/data/blog/tartetatin.md

 ### Ingredients

-**For the shortcrust pastry**
+**For the shortcrust pastry 9 inch**
-⦁ 1 ½ cup all-purpose flour
+⦁ 1 cup all-purpose flour
-⦁ 8 tbsp butter, unsalted and cubed
+⦁ 6 tbsp butter, unsalted and cubed
-⦁ 2 tbsp confectioners sugar
+⦁ 1 ½ tbsp ground flaxseed + 4 tbsp water or 1 egg
-⦁ 4 tbsp ice cold water
+⦁ 1 ½ tbsp confectioners sugar
-⦁ pinch of salt
+⦁ pinch salt

 **For the filling:**
 ⦁ 4 apples